jpsaha/MOTP/_pages/MOPSS.md

 >
 >
 > - **Can one participate in some of the sessions of MOPSS if one cannot participate in all the sessions?**
 >   - As stated above, a student, selected for participation in MOPSS, will get the **maximum benefit** out of MOPSS if he/she attends **all the 9 sessions**.
-However, if one cannot participate in all the sessions, and would like participate in the remaining, then may join those sessions.
+However, if one cannot participate in all the sessions, and would like participate in the remaining, then one may join those sessions.
 >
 >
 > - **Will refreshments be provided to the participants?**